Sam-Max/rcmltb/README.md

 Contact: [Telegram](https://t.me/SamMax009)

-    - Upload telegram files to cloud.
+    - Mirror telegram files to cloud.
     - Transfer from cloud to cloud.
     - Renaming of files.
     - Menu to list clouds from rclone.conf and selection of folders, subfolders, and files.